An updated roundup of some of the best photo stitching apps for making panoramas, from free and simple to paid and powerful.

 If you’re after the best free panoramic stitching software, start with Hugin.

 If you’re after the most powerful panorama stitcher, take a look at PTGUI Pro.

-If you’re already using Lightroom Classic, it’s worth giving the built-in Photo Merge function a try–you might be surprised at how effectively it works for such a simple-to-use tool.
+If you’re already using Lightroom Classic, it’s worth giving the built-in Photo Merge function a try–you might be surprised at how effectively it works, and it’s steadily getting better with new updates.